Fresh Meadows, NY Music Instructors in Queens

 While keeping a comfortable, relaxed and fun classroom at the Queens NY location, Eddie pushes his students to their full potential and shows them what they are capable of.
 Teaching how to practice and different ways to practice at home really makes a difference.
 Theory is infused in with the learning of the instrument so a wholesome knowledge is learned as well as the use of Real Brave’s Practice Pad and method.

-Ranging from the works of Bach to Buddy Guy, Javier is happy to be a part of the Real Brave team in Queens NY and believes that every individual at any age and with any skill level can play beautiful, expressive music.
+Javier is happy to be a part of the Real Brave team and believes that every individual, at any age and any skill level can play beautiful, expressive music.

 Dann Jose Cabredo